-Wind, Storm & Rain | How safe is drone flying in Iceland?
+Wind, Storm & Rain | How safe is Drone flying in Iceland?

 No country we have traveled to has had such consistent and heavy storms.
 It was quite noticeable when there was no storm or at least no strong wind blowing.
 Of course, this is also exhausting for a drone, which is at the mercy of the wind at high altitude.

+You should therefore pay close attention and in the worst case abort the flight or not even start.
 The weather can also change very quickly here.
 If the sun has been shining so far, it can start raining minutes later.

 You should be prepared for this.
 Contrary to many people’s fears, the Earth’s magnetic system is not a problem here, even though Iceland is so much closer to the North Pole.
 So you won’t have any problems with the compass in your drone.

-Flying drones in Iceland | My experiences
+Flying Drones in Iceland | My Experiences

 It’s up to you whether you follow the laws and rules in Iceland regarding the use of drones, or whether you fly anyway, even if it’s prohibited.
 In any case, you should respect other people (and their safety) and not fly too close over their heads.
 The same goes for animals in Iceland, of course.